carpentries-lab/python-aos-lesson/_episodes/08-defensive.md

 a sensible range after the unit conversion.
-The [world record highest daily rainfall total](https://wmo.asu.edu/content/world-greatest-twenty-four-hour-1-day-rainfall) is 1825mm (at Reunion Island in 1966), so climatological values across the globe should certainly be less than 2000 mm/day.
+The [world record highest daily rainfall total](https://wmo.asu.edu/content/world-greatest-twenty-four-hour-1-day-rainfall) is 1825mm (at Reunion Island in 1966), so climatological values across the globe should be more than 0 but less than 2000 mm/day.
 We could add the following assertions to our `convert_pr_units` function to catch unexpected precipitation values.

 ~~~
-assert darray.data.min() >= 0.0, 'There are negative precipitation values'
+assert darray.data.min() >= 0.0, 'There is at least one negative precipitation value'
-assert darray.data.max() < 2000, 'There are precipitation values > 2000 mm/day'
+assert darray.data.max() < 2000, 'There is a precipitation value/s > 2000 mm/day'
 ~~~
 {: .language-python}